crankyastrologer/gpt2_from_scratch/README.md

 In the I hope i will understand what might be one of the most imp invention for the next few decades work

 # Brief about parallelism and efficent cuda operations
 So, as we all know GPU is used for it's unmatched parallel processing capacity, if your process requires a bunch of comparitively simple operations that can be done without affecting each other ie parallely, GPU is your best bet.
 But that too comes with it's caveats.
-Without going into too much details basically gpu can't command all the threads simuntaneously ie at one clock or cycle the SM(Streaming Multiprocessor) can only allocate task to 1 warp usually around 32 threads and then these threads take their sweet time to complete their tasks meanwhile SM allocates tasks to other warps. so it is more like how async work in python or javascript if replace SM with a thread and warps with IO operations.
+Without going into too much details basically gpu can't command all the threads simuntaneously ie at one clock or in one cycle the SM(Streaming Multiprocessor) can only allocate task to 1 warp usually around 32 threads and then these threads take their sweet time to complete their tasks meanwhile SM allocates tasks to other warps. so it is more like how async work in python or javascript if replace SM with a thread and warps with IO operations.
 So we have to make sure SM always have threads to allocate so we should always try to intialize atleast as many threads as are present in a gpu ideally much more if it helps our tasks.

 Second thing is latency of different operations.
 Not all operations take the same amount of time and one of the most expensive operations is memory calls which could be many times slower than arithmatic operations but the thread can only work on the things that are present in the cache, So we necessarily needs to carry out memory operations to get the data in cache for nearly every operation.
 Hence, we need to minimize our calls to the memory.
 Thankfully GPU helps us in this task basically as we discussed earlier all threads in a warp carry out the same instruction that also includes reading from memory.
 So for eg if threads need the values from the memory in a contiguous fashion( for eg if thread 0 needs 0th element from from an array in memory and thread 1 needs 1st element) these gets clubbed into one large memory request so instead of N memory request each with some latency attached we just need 1 request drastically reducing time taken